cseanburns/geo-titles/manuscript/title-manuscript.md

 reveals potential biases
 in the representation of Western and non-Western populations in the CHI Conference Proceedings.
-Specifically,
-@kou_politics_2018 found that
+Specifically, @kou_politics_2018 found that
 "studies conducted with non-Western populations are significantly more likely to highlight study contexts in titles and throughout the text," and that
 "studies of Western countries are significantly more likely to lack mention of the studied countries not only in titles, but also throughout the text of the papers" [@kou_politics_2018, p.
 2].
-Their findings also revelaed that when country names were added to titles, they were often added at the end of a title, which suggested weak
+Their findings revealed that
+when country names were added to titles, they were often added at the end of a title.
+To them this suggested weak
 "semantic connections between the preceding ideas in the titles and the countries" (p.
 8).
-Overall, their study suggests a geographical bias in the CHI literature to normalize findings based on Western populations and to exoticize findings based on non-Western populations.
+Overall, their study suggests a geographical bias in the CHI literature to normalize findings based on Western populations and to make exotic those findings based on non-Western populations.
-These findings, however,
-could be the result of researchers at or from
-Western nations conducting research on non-western populations, and may say little about how researchers use place names in titles when studying populations within their own nations.

 Like @kou_politics_2018,
 our interest lies in
 examining the context in
 how authors use geographic names in titles.
 However, @kou_politics_2018 apply a simple binary classification of countries into Western and non-Western countries based on work by @huntington_clash_2011.
 @burns_language_2017 use the
-Human Development Index (HDI) [@united_nations_human_2023], a compound index that measures a nation's level of health, education, and standard of living, in order to identify more nuanced patterns in how countries are named in paper titles.
+Human Development Index (HDI) [@united_nations_human_2023], a compound index that measures a nation's level of health, education, and standard of living, in order to identify more nuanced patterns, to identify language and geographical bias in the peer review process.
-Based on this, we ask the following questions for the current study:
+We follow @burns_language_2017 in using the HDI to ask the following questions for the current study:

 RQ: Does the inclusion of geographical names in the titles